 Need help with managed red teaming?

-Here’s how Eventus Security SOC work together with red teaming services to provide always on protection, including for organisations evaluating best soc provider companies in india:
+At Eventus Security, red teaming and SOC operations work together to continuously identify detection gaps, validate response processes, and improve defensive effectiveness against real-world attacks.
+Here’s how Eventus Security SOC work together with red teaming services to provide always-on protection, including for organisations evaluating the best SOC provider companies in India:

 - Eventus Security red team campaigns feed the SOC: After every red team exercise, Eventus analysts convert missed or weak alerts into new SIEM rules, SOAR playbooks, and enrichment logic, so detections reflect real red team attack chains, not just generic threat intel